 NACD offers a number of informational breakout sessions during the annual meeting, focusing on the work of districts and their partners across the country.
 Sessions typically run 60-90 minutes, and in most cases, showcase several speakers at 20-30 minutes each.
-This year, NACD is seeking proposals that fit within three themes:
+This year’s session will fit within three themes:

 - District Operations and Partnerships

 NACD’s breakout sessions are some of the most popular activities among attendees at the meeting.